AeronR/azure-network-protocols/README.md

 Some context:

-Secure Shell(SSH) is a network protocol that provides secure remote access to systems over an unesecured network.
+Secure Shell(SSH) is a network protocol that provides secure remote access to systems over an unsecured network.

-The primary focus of SSH is to enable users to securely log itno remtoe systems and execute commands remotely.
+The primary focus of SSH is to enable users to securely log into remote systems and execute commands remotely.
 It establishes a secure encrypted channel between the client and the server, protecting the confidentiality and integrity of the communication.
 </p>

 <h3>DHCP Traffic</h3>

 <p>
 <img src=https://imgur.com/0wfF21K.png"
 </p>